ferocemarcello/NasaApis/README.md

 run it from the terminal with the following command:

-java -jar spondAssignment-1.0-SNAPSHOT-jar-with-dependencies.jar {nasa-api-key} {port-number} [cache-size-for-asteroids-in-date-range] [cache-size-for-largest-asteroid-description-in-year] [path-to-file-with-db-config]
+java -jar spondAssignment-1.0-SNAPSHOT-jar-with-dependencies.jar {nasa-api-key} {port-number} [cache-size-for-asteroids-in-date-range] [cache-size-for-largest-asteroid-description-in-year] [path-to-file-with-db-config].

+The parameter path-to-file-with-db-config is the path to a .yml file, that should look like like this:

+host : "your_host"
+port : "your_ort"
+user : "your_username"
+pwd : "your_password"
+db : "your_database_name"

+for a postgres Database

 Once the server(localhost) is up and running, go to the host and port displayed by the program(E.g http://localhost:8080/)